 - Let the Centre know the nature of the child’s illness if a visit to the doctor is required.

 Note: Parents are reminded that children who are ill cannot be sent to the child care Centre.
 Lack of appropriate space and cost factors prevent us from taking sick children.
-Therefore, Parents are encouraged to seek and arrange for alternate care for their child prior to enrollment in the Centre and, prior to any illness.
+Therefore, Parents are encouraged to seek and arrange for alternate care for their child prior to enrolment in the Centre and, prior to any illness.

-Immunization Prior to Entry
+Immunisation Prior to Entry

 - Available and recommended by the provincial Health Department.

 - Appropriate to child’s age.